-(TL;DR – don't try to cut open any chests before you get permission from said chest's owner.
+(TL;DR — don’t try to start surgery on someone before you get permission from said person.
 It might be alarming.
-You may also lose your high-paying job.)
+You may also lose medical (sales) license.)

 I’ve really only scratched the surface of what Ari teaches as part of his trust-based selling approach.
 It’s a nuanced system, but it makes a lot of sense — especially when you consider how important trust is to the evolved human psyche, let alone the sales process.